 The job advert you’re responding to includes skills-based keywords.
 Add these buzzwords to your CV, if they’re skills you have.

 Many companies set their applicant tracking systems (ATS) to scan CVs for these keywords.
-For modern CVs to reach most employers, they must include the keywords the ATS is looking for.
+To reach most employers, modern CVs must include the keywords the ATS is looking for.

 Choosing powerful verbs and adjectives to describe your skills and achievements on your CV helps your application stand out.
 Here are overused CV words and phrases that won’t impress employers, followed by better alternatives: